 To prepare cinnamon filling, combine 2 tablespoons of the cake mix, brown sugar and cinnamon in a small bowl.
 Set aside.

-To prepare cake, combine the remaining cake mix, eggs, sour cream oil and water.
+To prepare cake, combine the remaining cake mix, eggs, sour cream, sugar, oil and water.
 With and electric mixer or kitchen aid mixer, beat on medium speed for 4 minutes.
 Pour 2/3 of batter into pan.
 Sprinkle cinnamon mixture.
 Add remaining batter evenly over the cinnamon mixture.